whether-jacket/weather-app-2020-android/README.md

 - Search cities you'd like to view temperatures of.
 - Save favorite city.
 - View favorite city's weather forecast.
-- Offline viewing of previously saved weather.
+- Offline viewing of last saved weather forecast.
 - Night Mode.

 ## Developer features
-- In-App design token catalog: Catalog design values used across app.
-Taken from [here](https://github.com/seljabali/android-design-tokens).
+- [In-App design token catalog](https://github.com/seljabali/android-design-tokens): Catalog of design values used across app.
-- In-App widget catalog: Catalogs Android views, meant to be used as a reference.
-Taken from [here](https://github.com/seljabali/android-appcompat-theming).
+- [In-App widget catalog](https://github.com/seljabali/android-appcompat-theming): Catalog of Android views, meant to be used as a reference.
-- In-App theme previewer: Catalogs themes and enables quick previewing of them.
-Taken from [here](https://github.com/seljabali/android-appcompat-theming).
+- [In-App theme previewer](https://github.com/seljabali/android-appcompat-theming): Catalog of themes along with quick previewing of them.
 - In-App sample pages: Catalogs various sample pages meant to be used as reference.
-- Assorted Android utility classes & extensions.
+- Assortment of Android utility classes & extensions.
 - Extensive support for Dates & Times.

 ## Architecture